Kittaru87/bank-tech-test-JS/README.md

 ```
 ### Model

 I am using the same model I used as my final development stage for the bank tech test in Ruby.
-I am interested to know if I can use the same structure in Javascript as I have done in Ruby.
+I am interested to know if I can use the same structure in Javascript as I have done in Ruby and what the differences will be between the code.

 ![Bank Tech Test Model 2](./public/bank-tt-model-2.jpg)